 |[suffix]||-||[suffix] argument uses the default value "i".If omitted, the|

 Further examples of the Excel Complex function can be found on the Microsoft Office website.

-If you get an error from your Excel Complex function this is likely to be one of the following :
+If you get an error from your Excel Complex function this is likely to be the #VALUE! error: